MichaelCurrin/badge-generator/docs/badge-samples.md

 [mkdocs/mkdocs ![Repo stars](https://img.shields.io/github/stars/mkdocs/mkdocs?style=social)](https://github.com/mkdocs/mkdocs)
 ```

-Note you can also use the `social` style on a plain text shield and it will look grey as well, but it won't have the Github icon.
+Note you can also use the `social` style on a plain text shield and it will look grey as well, but it won't have the GitHub icon.

 ## Code style